-I also often also add egg whites to my morning oatmeal for extra protein.
-I sometimes buy Costco’s cage-free egg whites (although “cage-free” isn’t saying a whole lot, unfortunately), so I go back and forth on buying them.
+Cage-Free Egg Whites – I often add egg whites to my morning oatmeal for extra protein, so I sometimes buy Costco’s cage-free egg whites (although “cage-free” isn’t saying a whole lot, unfortunately), so I go back and forth on buying them.

-Silk Organic Almond Milk – This comes in a 3-pack for around $9 in the eggs/dairy section!
+Silk Organic Almond Milk – My Costco carries two varieties of Silk Organic Almond Milk (original and unsweetened vanilla) in a 3-pack for around $9 in the eggs/dairy section.

 Horizon Organic Half ’n’ Half – If you’re a coffee drinker, it’s hard to beat the price of $3 for a quart of organic half ‘n’ half.
 I’ve found that I can’t use an entire quart on my own before it goes bad, but for a household of 2+ coffee drinkers, it’d be a steal.